clipo/idss-seriation/README.md

                          [--frequencyseriation FREQUENCYSERIATION]
                          [--verbose VERBOSE] [--occurrence OCCURRENCE]
                          [--occurrenceseriation OCCURRENCESERIATION]
+                         [--spatialsignificance SPATIALSIGNIFICANCE]
+                         [--spatialbootstrapN SPATIALBOOTSTRAPN]
+                         [--minmaxbycount MINMAXBYCOUNT]
 idss-seriation.py: error: argument --inputfile is required

 ```

+If the first line of output comments on that the system "Couldn't import dot_parser..." do not worry.
+This is just
-The first line of output is a warning from the python `NetworkX` package, and does not affect any part of the operation
+is a warning from the python `NetworkX` package, and does not affect any part of the operation
 of the IDSS seriation library.
-It's just that we can't suppress the warning.
+At this time we cannot suppress the warning.

 The rest of the help message lists the command line options for the `idss-seriation.py` program.